*Information from Julie Sahni, Classic Indian Cooking

-In a medium bowl, whisk flour, baking soda, spices and salt until combined.
+In a medium bowl, whisk flour, baking soda, spices, and salt until combined.

-Place sugar in a large bowl and whisk with eggs, egg yolk, vanilla, liqueur and zest.
+Place sugar in a large bowl and whisk with eggs, egg yolk, vanilla, liqueur, and zest.
 Using a rubber spatula, fold in flour mixture until a soft, slightly sticky dough forms.

 With floured hands, form two 12-inch logs on the prepared baking sheet, about 3 inches apart.
-Gently press and flatten the logs until they are about 1½ inches wide and 3/4 inch high.
+Gently press and flatten the logs until they are about 1½ inches wide and 3/4 inches high.
 (Don’t worry about making these smooth; any lumps or bumps will disappear when baked.)